From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras

 Indeed, let $c^1_i,\ldots,c^{m}_i\in G^1$ be sequences such that

-Note that, although for each $i$ the length of the sequence $c^1_i,\ldots,c^{m}_i$ might be different, we can always choose the longest such a sequence and extend shorter sequences by the constant extrapolation.
+Note that, if the primed and unprimed edges are in the same graph, then the parity of all $c$-sequences is always even, and if they are in different graphs, then the parity is always odd.
+Therefore, although for each $i$ the length of the sequence $c^1_i,\ldots,c^{m}_i$ might be different, we can always choose the longest such a sequence and extend shorter sequences by the constant extrapolation by an even number of elements.
 Next, we need to prove that $t_G(c^j_i)=s_G(c^j_{i+1})$.
 Depending on the parity of $j$ and the above alternative between $E$ and $F$, we either have

 In the former case, by the vertex injectivity, we obtain